Android TV boxes are small plug-and-play devices that connect to your TV and give you access to TV shows, movies and games.

 - Next, download and install the FX File Explorer file manager app from Google Play.

 - Once installed, plug the flash drive into the Android TV Box.

 - In FX File Explorer, open the USB.
-Find the ExpressVPN APK downloaded in Step 2 and then select “Install.”
+Find the NordVPN APK downloaded in Step 2 and then select “Install.”

 - Once installed, click “Open.”
-ExpressVPN is now available to use on your Android TV box.
+NordVPN is now available to use on your Android TV box.

 Android TV boxes can offer a world of content streaming options, and a VPN can open up even more possibilities by unlocking geo-restricted content.

 A VPN like NordVPN will not only let you access content securely, it will also allow you to enjoy fast speeds and watch your favorite shows without any buffering, lag or loss of quality.